mzks/typro/README.md

-# typing
+# typro
-Stupid typing game on console
+Typing game on console

 ## Usage
 Execute `type.py` on your console.